How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 With Eventin shortcodes, you can easily change how your event list appears:

-- Show a full event calendar
+- Show a full event calendar in list, calendar, and grid view

 - Display a list of upcoming events in cards